mjn110/mjn110/README.md

+# Hi there,👋
-## Hi, in this page you can explore my projects related to Software Engineering and AI. 👋
+### in this page you can explore my projects related to Software Engineering and AI.

 - 🌱 My background involved with .NET and Blazor ...
 - 🔭 I’m currently working on integrating Agentic AI with software systems ...